Classroom Writing Center Tips

 Here’s a close up of some of the HELPFUL RESOURCES I described.
 At my writing center, I put up posters for the alphabet, colors, numbers, days of the week, months of the year, monthly vocabulary words, examples of writing, a writing checklist, and ideas/topics they can write about.
 I see student referring to these often.

 The right side of my board includes posters that I change out periodically.
-I know students like to write about things that are happening each month, so I created a poster with monthly vocabulary words.
+I know students like to write about things that are happening each month.
+For the classroom writing center, I created a poster with monthly vocabulary words.
 Students would always want to know how to spell Santa, leprechaun, turkey, etc. depending on the month – now they have a reference sheet for that!

 When we learn about a new type of writing, I can easily change out the “I can write” part of the board and put up a sample as well.
 Here are the signs I included for that area: alphabet, sight words, words, sentences, stories, letters, postcards, recipes, books, cards, poems.